Democratic Sen. Sinema has registered as an independent

 She wrote that her approach is “rare in Washington and has upset partisans in both parties” but “has delivered lasting results for Arizona.”
 Sinema also said that she has “never fit perfectly in either national party.”

-Democrats were set to hold a 51-49 edge in the Senate come January after the victory Tuesday by Democratic Sen. Raphael Warnock in Georgia’s runoff election.
+Before Sinema’s announcement, Democrats were set to hold a 51-49 edge in the Senate come January after the victory Tuesday by Democratic Sen. Raphael Warnock in Georgia’s runoff election.
 The Senate is now split 50-50, with Vice President Kamala Harris the tiebreaking vote for Democrats.

 Sinema told Politico in an interview that she will not caucus with Republicans and that she plans to keep voting as she has since winning election to the Senate in 2018 after three House terms.
-“Nothing will change about my values or my behavior,” she said.

 She is expected to maintain her committee assignments through the Democratic majority, according to a Senate Democratic aide.
 Two current independents, Sens.
 Bernie Sanders of Vermont and Angus King of Maine, caucus with Democrats and gain their committee seniority through the Democrats.